-Rice pudding with mastic and cinnamon – a truly sensational combination; I have not met a single person who has tried this sweet and not liked it.
+Authentic greek rice pudding with mastic and cinnamon – easy and creamy, a truly sensational combination; I have not met a single person who has tried this sweet and not liked it.
 I serve this as a dessert at the restaurant, as breakfast at the hotel, and I even make it at home for the family when I am asked to whip up a dessert at the last minute.
 And of course, I always keep what’s left in the pot to myself – the part that sticks to the bottom and caramelizes.
 An old habit of mine.
 Delightful.

 Cooks In5' preparation | 20' cooking